nano-shino/genshinhelper/README.md

 like the $15 Raspberry Pi Zero.

 - Install Python 3.9+
-- Create a virtual env and pip install -r requirements.txt
+- Create a virtual env and run `pip install -r requirements.txt`
 - Optionally you can also install other requirement files, but they are not needed for the core features.
+- Create an `.env` file from the `.env.template`.
-- Set up systemd service using the example below
+- Run main.py or set up a systemd service using the example below

 `sudo vim /etc/systemd/system/genshinhelper.service`
 ```